brshallo/r4ds_solutions/docs/13-relational-data.md

     ## 53493 observations deleted due to missingness
     ```

-    * There are weaknesses to using anova, but according to this test arrival delay does not appear to be randomly distributed across age
+    * There are weaknesses to using anova, but the low p-value above suggests test arrival delay is not randomly distributed across age
     * The reason for such a difference may be trivial or may be confounded by a more interesting pattern... but these are deeper questions

 1.  *What weather conditions make it more likely to see a delay?*

     There are a lot of ways you could have approached this problem.
 Below, I look at the average weather value for each of the groups `FALSE`, `TRUE` and `Canceled` -- `FALSE` corresponding with non-delayed flights, `TRUE` with delayed flights and `Canceled` with flights that were canceled.
 If I were feeling fancy, I would have also added the standard errors on these...